Terra – The Sustainability Pavilion

 In Dubai’s harsh environment where summer temperatures can reach 50 deg C, shading was provided by a 130m wide main roof canopy and below-ground accommodation.
 More than 6,000 sqm of monocrystalline photovoltaic cells are embedded in the canopy’s glass panels.
 These cells and the glass casing allow the pavilion to harness solar energy while providing shade and daylighting to the occupants.
 At the centre of the pavilion a courtyard provides a passively cooled space for visitors by using the prevailing cool breezes and blocking harsh winds.

 Inhabit was appointed by façade contractor JML in September 2017 to carry out the structural design and engineering of all cable façades systems including the IGU glass and custom patch fittings.
+The Dubai team also provided construction support throughout to the main contractor, ASGC Group, and parametric design of the solar panel canopy for Premier Composite Technologies (PCT).
 The project was completed at the end of 2019.

 CABLE FAÇADE SYSTEM CASE STUDY